 Welcome to the official home of NZ writer Chris Stuart.
-Read about the upcoming release of “For Reasons of their Own” and order your signed copy in the online shop.
+Read about the release of “For Reasons of their Own” and order your signed copy in the online shop.
 Release details coming soon.

 Can the past ever be left behind?
 Ask a flawed detective, a former refugee and a government desperate to misuse a dead body to reshape Australia’s security policy.

 Melbourne is a city on the brink, from arson fed bush fires, searing heatwaves and the potential threat of terrorism.
 Detective Inspector Robbie Gray, falling foul of Police bureaucracy, gets called to a body found lying in a rural swamp.
 When the nationality of the victim is revealed, ASIO take over her investigation and she is sidelined.
 Convinced they are misinterpreting the evidence, along with a disenfranchised Aboriginal policeman, she secretly digs for the truth and discovers an entirely different motive, one which transcends international borders and exposes corruption in the humanitarian world.
 When the killer is arrested, DI Robbie Gray realises that the past contains only hurt and pain and she asks herself whether in certain circumstances, murder may well be justified.

 “For Reasons of their Own,” is aimed at international readers who love the psychology of crime, who prefer to empathise with a strong female protagonist, who want to learn and understand something quite different about the humanitarian world and who look forward to the next book in the planned series.

 “For Reasons of their Own is a thrilling debut novel that announces a major new writing talent to the world.”
 Booklovers Review July 2020

 Book explores grunty themes